Courses

 nordvpn kill switch

-NordVPN’s kill switch can also shut down specific apps when its connection drops.
+NordVPN’s kill switch can also shut down specific apps when its connection drops, therefore preventing a NordVPN DNS leak.

 Final Thoughts